 - Like the name says, this type of salmon is caught fisherman style out in the big ol’ ocean.
-Salmon fishing is a popular activity for travelers on Alaskan cruises!

 - Has a deeper, more red/orange color and is leaner, as more fat is used in the wild to help regulate body temperature.
-This also results in a more richer, fishier flavor.
+This also results in a richer, more fishier flavor.

 - Because it’s usually provided by small business fisherman operations, the price tends to be higher.